Ground state baryons in the flux-tube three-body confinement model using Diffusion Monte Carlo: Abstract

 \section{Abstract}

 We make a systematical diffusion Monte Carlo (DMC) calculation for all ground state baryons in two confinement scenarios, the pairwise confinement and the three-body flux-tube confinement.
 With the baryons as an example, we illustrate a feasible procedure to investigate the few-quark states with possible few-body confinement mechanisms, which can be extended to the multiquark states easily.
-For each baryon, we extract the mass, mean-square radius, charge radius, and the quark distributions.
-To determine the baryon charge radii, we include the constituent quark size effect, which is fixed by the experimental and lattice QCD results.
+For each baryon, we extract the mass, mean-square radius, charge radius, and the quark distributions. \clabel[Jackknife]{We use the Jackknife resampling method to estimate the statistical uncertainties of masses to be less than 1 MeV.} To determine the baryon charge radii, we include the constituent quark size effect, which is fixed by the experimental and lattice QCD results.
 Our results show that both two-body and three-body confinement mechanisms can give a good description of the experimental data if the parameters are chosen properly.
 In the flux-tube confinement, introducing different tension parameters for the baryons and mesons are necessary, specifically, $\sigma_Y= 0.9204 \sigma_{Q\bar{Q}}$.
 The lesson from the calculation of the nucleon mass with the DMC method is that the improper pre-assignment of the channels may prevent us from obtaining the real ground state.
 With this experience, we obtain the real ground state (the $\eta_c \eta_c$ threshold with the di-meson configuration) of the $cc\bar{c}\bar{c}$ system with $J^{PC}=0^{++}$ starting from the diquark-antidiquark spin-color channels alone, which is hard to achieve in the variational method and was not obtained in the previous DMC calculations.